thegrandblooms/thegrandblooms/README.md

 ---
 My name is **Blake McMeekin** and I'm a Data Scientist and Product Designer.
 I've managed prototyping labs in small businesses for about ten years, doing 3D printing and laser fabrication to develop and test new products.
 I also worked at a startup analytics agency called Source Medium.
 I also started a company, [Alterity.Design](https://www.alterity.design/), which procedurally generates consumer products like lamps and jewelry.

 I became a Data Scientist after studying complex systems analysis for a few years, listening to lectures by AI researchers like Jürgen Schmidhuber and Demis Hassabis, reading a textbook about the Science of Science, and watching the breakthroughs coming from OpenAi and others.
-It felt good to learn more about Data work to help ground my interestes in complexity research.
+It felt good to learn more about Data and machine learning to help ground my interestes in complexity research & think about intersections with design.
 I onboarded into data work through Flatiron's Data Science & machine learning program.

 I am a deeply curious person at heart.
 I love to learn what reality is, how everything fits together, to use that understanding to make the world a better place, and to share that curiosity with others through teaching and learning.
 I work best in curious, highly-motivated environments with teams who believe in what they do and take pride in their work.